Aqua-code5/Aqua-code5/README.md

 ### Hi there, I'm Rob - aka [Aqua] 👋

-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently coding in java and python
-- 🥅 2022 Goals: Contribute more to Open Source projects and learn more lua
+- 🥅 2022 Goals: be good at coding
-- ⚡ Fun fact: I love to videos games like Rainbow Six Siege & gmod!
+- ⚡ Fun fact: I love to videos games like Rainbow Six Siege & valorant!

 ### Connect with me: